cognitedata/dotnet-simulator-utils/docfx_project/docs/model-parsing.md

 # Implement model parsing

-To be able to run simulations using the Cognite simulator integration, we need to be able to open the model file and extract the necessary information from it first.
+To run simulations using the Cognite simulator integration, open the model file and extract the necessary information from it.

-We will use an empty Excel sheet as a model file for this example.
+In the below example, you use an empty Excel sheet as a model file.

 ### Implement COM call to open the Excel file:

-Simply copy the following method to the `NewSimClient` class.
+Copy the below method to the `NewSimClient` class.

 ```csharp
 public dynamic OpenBook(string path)